 - Compliance with league, insurance, NIL, and privacy rules

-Parents are still encouraged and welcome to record their own child.
+Parents are encouraged and always welcome to record their own child.

 We approach these situations on a case-by-case basis, but parents will be asked politely to follow the safety policy.
-A player and their team will not be punished as falsely reported.
+A player and their team will not be punished in the standings as falsely reported.

-Black Bear TV is an official streaming platform that offers high-quality, secure viewing options for families.
-Full pricing can be found at: https://blackbearsports.tv/packages
+Black Bear TV is an official streaming platform that offers high quality, secure viewing options for families.
+Full pricing can be found at: https://blackbearsports.tv/packages.
+It is a value add for families and completely optional.

 Subscription options include: